AbhishekBaiju/Web-Development-Learning-Plan/README.md

    - Build a simple blog using Laravel where users can create, edit, and delete posts.
 Implement basic authentication for users.

 3. **Week 4 Project: Task Management System with Vue.js**
-   - Develop a task management system using Laravel for the backend and Vue.js for the frontend.
+   - Develop a task management system using Laravel for the backend and Vue.js for the front end.
 Users should be able to add, edit, and delete tasks with real-time updates.

-## Instructions:

-- Follow the daily schedule and allocate time for both theory and practical coding.
-- Use online resources, tutorials, and documentation for reference.
-- Join developer communities for support and collaboration.
-- Adjust the plan based on your progress and focus on hands-on coding.

-Good luck on your learning journey!